 - Letter writing/form completion: done within clinical session(s) must be scheduled (only available to well-established clients)

 - Case collaboration with care team providers: $50 per 15-min (connecting with prescribers, other providers, schools, case managers, etc.)

 - Consultation: $50 per 15-min (advocacy, research, parental support, educational/informational, etc.)

-- Legal involvement: $250 per hour with $1,000 deposit. (includes any activity associated with legal involvement including research, legal consultation, transportation, parking, waiting, testimony, etc.) Ethically, legal involvement also terminates the counseling relationship as it changes the role of the therapist and therapeutic relationship.
+- Legal involvement: $250 per hour with $1,000 deposit. (includes any activity associated with legal involvement including research, legal consultation, transportation, parking, waiting, testimony, etc.) Ethically, legal involvement may also result in terminating the counseling relationship as it changes the role of the therapist and therapeutic relationship.

 Know your rights under the “No Surprises Act.”

 Section 2799B-6 of the Public Health Service Act, also known as the “No Surprises Act,” aims to increase price transparency and reduce the likelihood that clients receive a “surprise” medical bill by requiring that providers inform clients of an expected charge for a service before the service is provided.
-This is now referred to as a “Good Faith Estimate” which gives uninsured and self-pay clients an estimated projection of costs for services when scheduling care or when the client requests an estimate.
-This was specifically designed and helpful for receiving care through emergency services and facilities.
-For questions or more information about your right to a Good Faith Estimate or the dispute process, visit www.cms.gov/nosurprises or call Health and Human Services: 1-800-985-3059.
+This is referred to as a “Good Faith Estimate” which gives uninsured and self-pay clients an estimated projection of costs for services when scheduling care or when the client requests an estimate.
+This was specifically designed and helpful for receiving care through emergency services and facilities when clients have less autonomy to choose their providers.
+At Second Growth Counseling, you have the opportunity to learn about providers, what insurances they are in-network with, and the costs of out-of-network care, all before you start therapy.
+For questions or more information about your right to a Good Faith Estimate or the dispute process, visit www.cms.gov/nosurprises or call the Department of Health and Human Services: 1-800-985-3059.